cvicens/techlab-full/README.md

 ***Notes***

-If you hit this error while pulling from the github repo
+If you hit this error while pulling from the github repo...

 ```
 fatal: refusing to merge unrelated histories